hasithaa/bal.tips/content/post/types/structured/array/index.md

 draft : true
 ---
 {{<md class="summary">}}
 An Array type describes a set of list values.
 A list value is a container that keeps its members in an ordered list and the index of the member is used to access an member.
-An Array type specifies a type, and all members of the list must belongs to that type.
-The Array type syntax is variable length (open) by default unless its length is specified.
+The Array syntax specifies a type, and all members of the list must belongs to that type.
+The Array syntax is variable length (open) by default unless its length is specified.
 {{</md>}}
 {{<md class="syntax">}}
 * Variable Length :  `𝓣[]`